mjordan/persistent_identifiers/README.md

 ## Usage

-Currently, this module only demonstrates some basic ideas.
-It "mints" and "persists" identifiers in three ways:
+This module works with a submodule (there are several) to "mint" and "persist" identifiers in two ways:

 1. When you save a node.
-Users with the "Mint persistent identifiers" permission will see an option at the bottom of the entity edit for similar to this:
+Users with the "Mint persistent identifiers" permission will see an option at the bottom of the entity edit form similar to this:
   ![Mint checkbox](docs/images/mint_checkbox.png)
-1. When you use Views Bulk Operations to mint persistent IDs for a batch of nodes.
+1. When you use Views Bulk Operations to mint persistent IDs for a batch of nodes (if the minter module provides an Action for use in Views Bulk Operations).
-1. When you configure a Context using the "Add persistent identifier" reaction.

 ## Current maintainer